anchalbajpai/tweeter/README.md

-**A Microblogging website implemented with Django backend framework, jinja template engine, and CSS + HTML with the BootStrap Library for frontend.**
+**A Microblogging website implemented with Django backend framework and CSS + HTML with the BootStrap Library for frontend.**

 It enables a user to :
 1. Add a new blog if logged in.